-- (c) Kentucky/Barkley Lakes Zone- The season for Canada geese will close after 50 days or when 1,800 birds have been harvested, whichever occurs first.
-All geese harvested must be tagged.
+(c) Kentucky/Barkley Lakes Zone-The season for Canada geese will close after 50 days or when 1,800 birds have been harvested, whichever occurs first.
+All geese harvested must be taken to a designated check station and checked.
 The daily bag limit is 2 Canada geese.
-In lieu of the quota and tagging requirement above, the State may select either a 50day season with a 1-bird daily bag limit or a 35-day season with a 2-bird daily bag limit for this Zone. - (d) Remainder of the State-The season for Canada geese may extend for 70 days.
+In lieu of the quota and checking requirement above, the State may select either a 50-day season with a 1-bird daily bag limit or a 35-day season with a 2-bird daily bag limit for this Zone.

+(d) Remainder of the State-The season for Canada geese may extend for 70 days.
 The daily bag limit is 2 Canada geese.

+Wisconsin

-Wisconsin: The total harvest of Canada geese in the State will be limited to 79,800 birds. (a) Horicon Zone-The framework opening date for all geese is September 18.
-The harvest of Canada geese is limited to 39,500 birds.
+The total harvest of Canada geese in the State will be limited to 83,900 birds.

+(a) Horicon Zone-The framework opening date for all geese is September 16.
+The harvest of Canada geese is limited to 39,600 birds.
 The season may not exceed 95 days.
 All Canada geese harvested must be tagged.
-The daily bag limit is 2 Canada geese and the season limit will be the number of tags issued to each permittee.
+The daily bag limit is 2 Canada geese, and the season limit will be the number of tags issued to each permittee.

-- (b) Collins Zone-The framework opening date for all geese is September 18.
+(b) Collins Zone-The framework opening date for all geese is September 16.
 The harvest of Canada geese is limited to 1,300 birds.
 The season may not exceed 68 days.
 All Canada geese harvested must be tagged.
-The daily bag limit is 2 Canada geese and the season limit will be the number of tags issued to each permittee. - (c) Exterior Zone-The framework opening date for all geese is September 25.
-The harvest of Canada geese is limited to 34,500 birds, with 500 birds allocated to the Mississippi River Subzone.
+The daily bag limit is 2 Canada geese, and the season limit will be the number of tags issued to each permittee.

+(c) Exterior Zone-The framework opening date for all geese is September 23.
+The harvest of Canada geese is limited to 38,500 birds, with 500 birds allocated to the Mississippi River Subzone.
 The season may not exceed 94 days, except in the Mississippi River Subzone, where the season may not exceed 80 days.
-The daily bag limit is 1 Canada goose.
-In that portion of the Exterior Zone outside the Mississippi River Subzone, the progress of the harvest must be monitored, and the season closed, if necessary, to ensure that the harvest does not exceed 34,000
+The daily bag limit is 2 Canada geese.
+In that portion of the Exterior Zone outside the Mississippi River Subzone, the progress of the harvest must be monitored, and the season closed, if necessary, to ensure that the harvest does not exceed 38,500 birds.